kunalfrk/ShopBridge/README.md

 # Shop Bridge

-**Shop Bridge** is a web application that helps track the different items they have for sale.
+**Shop Bridge** is a web application that helps track the different items for sale.
+It is an inventory managememt system which keeps records of the items with their name, description, price and an attached image of the same.

+This project is built in **ASP.NET MVC (.NET Framework 4.6.1)**

 [![HitCount](http://hits.dwyl.com/kunalfrk/ShopBridge.svg)](http://hits.dwyl.com/kunalfrk/ShopBridge)